Flags

 updown.py as a reference script to get started!mTLS Authentication

-Newt supports mutual TLS (mTLS) authentication if the server has been configured to request a client certificate.
-Requirements:- Only PKCS12 (.p12 or .pfx) file format is accepted
+Newt supports mutual TLS (mTLS) authentication if the server is configured to request a client certificate.
+You can use either a PKCS12 (.p12/.pfx) file or split PEM files for the client cert, private key, and CA.Option 1: PKCS12 (Legacy)

 - Public certificate